 Fun Facts About Chinese New Year

 Chinese New Year is celebrated by more than 20% of the world.
 It’s the most important holiday in China and to Chinese people all over.
 Since ancient times, Chinese people have been using the Chinese Zodiac animals to represent the years.
 Each lunar year is related to a zodiac animal, beginning at Chinese New Year.
 The 12 zodiac animals recur on a 12-year cycle.
-2019 is the year of Earth Pig starting from Feb.5, 2019 (Chinese Lunar Near Year) and lasting to Jan.
-24, 2020.
-The Pig is the 12th animal of the Chinese zodiac and in the Chinese culture, is considered a symbol of wealth.
+2020 is the year of the Rat starting from Jan.25, 2020 (Chinese Lunar Near Year) and lasting to Feb.
+11, 2021.
+The Rat is the 1st animal of the Chinese zodiac and in the Chinese culture, In Chinese culture, rats were seen as a sign of wealth and surplus.
+Because of their reproduction rate, married couples also prayed to them for children.

 #2 THE END OF THE COLDEST WINTER DAYS